Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception: Acknowledgement

 \section{Acknowledgement}

-This work was partially supported by the Project of Hetao Shenzhen-HKUST Innovation Cooperation Zone HZQBKCZYB-2020083 and the project Study on Algorithms for Traffic Target Recognition in Autonomous Driving at HKUST Shenzhen Research Institute.
+This work is supported by the Project of Hetao Shenzhen-HKUST Innovation Cooperation Zone HZQBKCZYB-2020083, the project Study on Algorithms for Traffic Target Recognition in Autonomous Driving at HKUST Shenzhen Research Institute and Shenzhen Science and Technology Program (No. KQTD20180411143338837).